MetaGraph: A Large-Scale Meta-Analysis of GenAI in Financial NLP (2022-2025): Additional Material for Analysis

-Table~\ref{tab:evolution_prompt_engineering} highlights the evolving landscape of prompt engineering techniques over three distinct timeframes (T1: Jan 2022-Aug 2023, T2: Sep 2023-Jul 2024, T3: Aug 2024-Apr 2025).
+Table~\ref{tab:evolution_prompt_engineering} highlights the evolving landscape of prompt engineering techniques over three distinct timeframes.
 The categories are taken from \cite{schulhoff2025promptreportsystematicsurvey}.
-Recall that we used Gemini-2.5-Flash to assign each RAG approach to one (or more) of these categories.

-We can clearly see an explosion in the use of prompt engineering techniques in the period following the advent of Large Language Models (LLMs).
-While zero-shot remains the most widespread and dominant technique, few-shot has seen a recent decline in usage, being increasingly replaced by newer, more modern techniques to improve output accuracy.
-Chain-of-thought prompting enhances the model's reasoning to make it more capable of performing complex tasks and more interpretable.
-RAG (Retrieval Augmented Generation) adds contextual information to reduce the risk of inaccuracies and provide updated knowledge, while techniques such as self-criticism use another or the same LLM to check the output.
-All these techniques share a common goal: they add complexity and sophistication to the model prompting process to mitigate its shortcomings.
+We can see an explosion in the use of prompt engineering techniques in the period following the advent of LLMs.
+While zero-shot remains the most widespread and dominant technique, few-shot has seen a recent decline in usage, being increasingly replaced by newer techniques to improve output accuracy.
+Chain-of-thought prompting enhances the model's reasoning, improving performance on complex tasks and supporting interpretability.
+RAG adds contextual information to reduce inaccuracies and provide updated knowledge, while techniques such as self-criticism use another or the same LLM to check the output.
+These techniques share a common goal: they add complexity and sophistication to the prompting process to mitigate model shortcomings.